Vetchu/protocol-design-assignments/paragraphs/05_packets.md

 ## Packets

-The packets defined by the {{NAME}} protocol are defined in this section.
+The packets defined by the XTP protocol are defined in this section.

 ### Base header